aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 YYYY/MM/DD hh:mm:ss Ticket ID: cdfu6mqgqm6kj18qr880
 YYYY/MM/DD hh:mm:ss Waiting for ticket assignment

-2. In three other terminal windows, go to the `integration/clients/ncat` directory and type the  commands from step 2 above.
+4. In three other terminal windows, type the commands from the steps **(1.)** and **(3.)** above.
 When the fourth client is started, we should have a similar output to the sample below, showing the connection to the Frontend server, the game server assigned to the client and the connection to the game server:
 >YYYY/MM/DD hh:mm:ss Connecting to Open Match Frontend YYYY/MM/DD hh:mm:ss Ticket ID: cdfu6mqgqm6kj18qr880
 YYYY/MM/DD hh:mm:ss Waiting for ticket assignment